Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy

 Actual Knowledge: UAB obtains “actual knowledge” of Prohibited Conduct when the Title IX Coordinator or a Deputy Title IX Coordinator receives a Report of Prohibited Conduct.
 For purposes of this Policy and its related procedures, the Title IX Coordinator and Deputy Title IX Coordinators are the only University officials who have authority to institute corrective measures under this Policy.

-Complainant: An individual who is alleged to be the victim of Prohibited Conduct and is participating in, or attempting to participate in UAB’s education programs or activities or is employed by UAB.
+Complainant: An individual who is alleged to be the victim of Prohibited Conduct and is participating in or attempting to participate in UAB’s education programs or activities, including UAB’s academic, research, athletic, and clinical operations, or is employed by UAB.

 Formal Complaint: An official document filed by a Complainant with the Title IX Coordinator or signed by the Title IX Coordinator alleging Prohibited Conduct against a Respondent and requesting that the University investigate and resolve the alleged Prohibited Conduct.
-To file a Formal Complaint, a Complainant must be participating in, or attempting to participate in UAB’s education programs or activities or employed by UAB.
+To file a Formal Complaint, a Complainant must be participating in, or attempting to participate in UAB’s education programs or activities, including UAB’s academic, research, athletic, and clinical operations, or employed by UAB.
 Formal Complaints cannot be made anonymously except for Formal Complaints filed by the Title IX Coordinator when the Title IX Coordinator believes that with or without the Complainant’s willingness to participate in a grievance process, it would be clearly unreasonable in light of known circumstances not to address the Formal Complaint.

 Preponderance of the Evidence Standard: The standard of proof used to investigate and adjudicate Formal Complaints of Prohibited Conduct.
 This standard requires that “it is more likely than not” that the Prohibited Conduct occurred.

-Respondent: An individual who has been reported to be the perpetrator of Prohibited Conduct.
+Respondent: An individual who has been alleged to have engaged in Prohibited Conduct.

 Responsible Reporting Officials do not have official authority to receive Formal Complaints of Prohibited Conduct or official authority to take corrective action on behalf of the University under this policy.

 Student: Any person who has applied for admission to, been admitted to, or is enrolled at the University, and is pursuing undergraduate, graduate, or professional studies, whether in a full-time or part-time status, as well as any person attending classes on campus, online, or off campus.
+For purposes of this policy, residents, postdoctoral scholars, and fellows are considered to be employees.
 A student is also:

 Student organization: Any group of students that has complied with the University’s requirements for registration as a student organization.